Thursday, September 9th, 2010

 (A).
 Comments on Wadlow and Wadleys in Virginia

-1653: Mr. John Page, merchant, (was granted) 850 acres situated on the south side of the freshes of Yorke River adjacent land of Mr. Anthony Langstone...(date blank, but other surrounding records were 1653, range 1642 – 1654)... (for) transportation of 17 persons: Sam.
+Mr. John Page, merchant, (was granted) 850 acres situated on the south side of the freshes of Yorke River adjacent land of Mr. Anthony Langstone...(date blank, but other surrounding records were 1653, range 1642 – 1654)... (for) transportation of 17 persons: Sam.
 Smith, Jno.
 Binias(?), Alice Page, Eliza Page, Mary Page, Thomas Twinn (or Winn), Thomas Wadlowe, Marius Garrett, Andrew Coster, George Beachill, Mary Middleton, Joane Vallin, Ann Hill, Anne Cooper, Eliza Parson.
 The county was not identified.

 ("Cavaliers and Pioneers" by Nell Marion Nugent, 1934 as reported in Family Archives CD #174 by Genealogical Publishing County, Inc.)

-Comment: Later in 1672, John Page was granted l900 acres in New Kent County on the "freshes of York River."
+Comment: Later in 1672, this same John Page was granted l900 acres in New Kent County on the "freshes of York River."
 "Freshes of the Yorke River" probably means fresh water outflows or streams which form the west end of York River.
 Back in 1653, York County covered most of York River, except for the northeastern end by Gloucester County and southeastern end by York County.
 In 1754, New Kent was established from York County and covered western York River lands, at least until 1691.
-New Kent is a "burned county" for any court house records and forces us to look elsewhere for clues.
-On the other hand, York County has excellent records for more research.
+New Kent is a "burned county" for court house records and forces us to look elsewhere for clues.
+On the other hand, York County has better records for more research.

-(From "Some Emigrants to Virginia," 2nd Edition, compiled by W. G. Stanard, 1979 as reported by Family Archives CD: "Virginia Colonial Records 1600's – 1700's" by Genealogical Publishing Company, Inc, 1999.)
+"Some Emigrants to Virginia," 2nd Edition, compiled by W. G. Stanard, 1979 as reported by Family Archives CD: "Virginia Colonial Records 1600's – 1700's" by Genealogical Publishing Company, Inc, 1999

-(probably) Thomas Wadlow (~1670 - >1736) of New Kent County, Virginia and Gillies Creek, Henrico County, Virginia
+Of New Kent County, Virginia and Gillies Creek, Henrico County, Virginia

 Thomas Wadlow

-Birth date not known, but estimated roughly ~1670 at an unknown location.
+Birth date not known, but is estimated roughly ~1670 at an unknown location.
 There is very little to base this birth date and this could change.

 Died: Still living 1736 Henrico County, if the correct person.